About the Regional Official Plan

 Organization and Structure

 The ROP is a high-level policy document that contains goals, objectives and policies designed to move the Region of Waterloo towards achieving the ROP's vision for a sustainable and liveable region.
 This sustainable and liveable regional community is defined by a thriving, culturally diverse population, a healthy environment, prosperous economy and outstanding quality of life for all regional residents.
 Read the full ROP document online.
+To view the ROP in map form, please visit the interactive mapping tool.

 The structure of the new ROP is as follows: